 Here’s how to vote in this US election:

 Step 1 — Register to vote.
-If you are already registered to vote, awesome!
+If you’re already registered to vote, awesome!
 Head to Step 2.
 If not, it’s a free and simple process.
 You can register to vote in person, at the DMV, or by mail.
-Here is a list of each state’s election office that can give you more information on where to go:
+Here’s a list of each state’s election office that gives you more information on where to go:

-If you are already overseas, you will have to print out the forms listed on your state’s election website and mail it to your election office.
+If you’re already overseas, you’ll have to print out the forms listed on your state’s election website and mail them to your election office.

 Good Voting Resource: General Voting Resource from the Federal Government

-Step 2 — After you are registered to vote, there are two ways to cast your ballot overseas:
+Step 2 — After you’re registered to vote, there are two ways to cast your ballot overseas:

 a) You can apply for an overseas ballot via your state’s election office by mailing in a form, having the ballot sent to you, and then mailing it back.
 A complicated process.